by Irena Kavas (author)

 William Taylor-Patented “Dimple Pattern” (United States Patent Office)

-The dimple pattern was the first major improvement of the Haskell.
+The dimple pattern was the first major improvement of the Haskell, and a big step in the history of golf balls and their design.
 Compared to the previously dominating bramble pattern (golf ball pattern featuring pimples or brambles), golf balls with the 1908- patented Taylor dimple pattern flew much further.
 With the exception of a few “experiment” mesh and lattice patterns, all golf balls had the exact same dimple pattern known as the Atti Pattern until the early 1970s.
 Only then the ballmakers started to question the aerodynamics of Ralph Atti’s octahedron dimples covering 66 percent of the ball.57 In the meanwhile, the majority of golf ball manufacturers

 rather focused on finding the perfect core.